Liveaboard Diving in North Save A Tack

 WHAT TO EXPECT ON A NORTH-SAVE-A-TACK LIVEABOARD

 North-Save-a-Tack liveaboards will visit here as part of a multi-stop Fijian dive itinerary.
-The dive site is located in the area of Namena island.
+The dive site is located in the area of Namena Island.
 Namena island is part of the Lomaiviti group of islands which stretches from the east of Viti Levu north towards Vanua Levu.
 When commercial fishing was increased and this was foreseen as a serious threat to the health of the reefs in this area, the chiefs of Kubulau imposed a total ban on fishing by creating the Namena MPA.
 The protected area encompasses the whole reef surrounding Namenalala Island.

-The richness of the marine life that was ought to be protected was confirmed by scientist who claim that over more than 1000 species of invertebrates are involved as well as 400 known corals and 445 documented plants.
+The richness of the marine life that was ought to be protected was confirmed by scientists, who claim that over more than 1000 species of invertebrates are involved as well as 400 known corals and 445 documented plants.

 Namena is often visited by whale species such as bottlenose and spinner dolphins and humpback whales.
-In Fiji you can find 4 of the world's 7 marine turtle species and on Namena Island both green and hawksbill turtles have their nesting beaches.
+In Fiji, you can find 4 of the world's 7 marine turtle species and on Namena Island both green and hawksbill turtles have their nesting beaches.

 The reefs in this area are Fiji's most pristine reefs and dive sites such as North-Save-A-Tack are exceptional.
-Here you are likely to encounter large schools of jack fish, red snappers, barracuda and also grey reef sharks and different types of sea snakes.
+Here you are likely to encounter large schools of jackfish, red snappers, barracuda, and also grey reef sharks and different types of sea snakes.

 Visitors to the Namena Marine Protected Area must pay a fee of F$30 (US$12) which is valid through December 31st.